 Two Port Authority police officers, Will Jimeno and Sgt.
 John McLoughlin, were buried in the center of the World Trade Center ruins, 20 feet below the surface.
 They could be heard but not seen.
 By jumping into a larger opening, Karnes could hear Jimeno better.
 But he still couldn't see him.
 Karnes sent Thomas to look for help.
-Then he used his cell phone to call his wife, Rosemary, in Stamford and his sister Joy in Pittsburgh.
-(He thought they could work the phones and get through to New York police headquarters.)
+Then he used his cellphone to call his wife, Rosemary, in Stamford and his sister Joy in Pittsburgh.
+(He thought they could work the phones and get through to New York Police Department headquarters.)

 The story of how Strauss and Sereika spent three hours digging Jimeno out of the debris, which constantly threatened to collapse, has been well told in the New York Times and elsewhere.
 At one point, all they had with which to dig out Jimeno were a pair of handcuffs.
 Karnes stood by, helping pass tools to Strauss, offering his Marine K-Bar knife when it looked as if they might have to amputate Jimeno's leg to free him.
 (After Jimeno was finally pulled out, another team of cops worked for six more hours to free McLoughlin, who was buried deeper in the pile.)